Last Updated on January 4, 2023

 Now that I’m a personal trainer, nutritionist, and fitness coach with almost 2 decades of professional experience, I often see people making the same mistakes that I used to.

-That’s why I want to empower you with the top 10 mistakes and fitness tips that’ll help you get better results from your workouts.
+That’s why I want to empower you with the top 10 most common mistakes I see and fitness tips that’ll help you get better results from your workouts.
 My fitness tips will help you stop struggling and start getting results – working out smart, NOT hard.

 10 Fitness Tips to Get Better Results from your Workouts

-I put together this list of the top 10 fitness tips that cover the workout mistakes I see most along with simple tips to correct them.
+I put together this list of the top 10 workout mistakes I see most along with simple fitness tips to correct them and avoid issues.

-The fitness tips will help you prevent injuries, avoid plateaus, and get the results you deserve.
+The following fitness tips will help you prevent injuries, avoid plateaus, and get the results you deserve.

 After you have a chance to check out the tips, leave me a comment and let me know which one helped you the most.